penappleapplepen/templates/README.md

 # Table of Contents
 [Introduction](src/introduction.md)

-- T is called a type template parameter
-- There can be four types of templates:
-    - function template
-    - class template
-    - variable template
-    - alias template
-- There can be three types of template parameters:
-    - Type template parameters, such as in template<typename T>, where the parameter represents a type specified when the template is used.
-    - Non-type template parameters, such as in template<size_t N> or template<auto n>, where each parameter must have a structural type, which includes integral types, floating-point types (as for C++20), pointer types, enumeration types, lvalue reference types, and others.
-    - Template template parameters, such as in template<typename K, typename V, template<typename> typename C>, where the type of a parameter is another template.
-- There can be two types of specialization
-    -  Partial specialization: This is an alternative implementation provided for only some of the template parameters.
-    - (Explicit) full specialization: This is a specialization of a template when all the template arguments are provided.
-- Template instantiation can have two forms:
-    - Implicit instantiation: This occurs when the compiler instantiates a template due to its use in code.
-This happens only for those combinations or arguments that are in use.
-For instance, if the compiler encounters the use of vector<int> and vector<double>, it will instantiate the vector class template for the types int and double and nothing more.
-    - Explicit instantiation: This is a way to explicitly tell the compiler what instantiations of a template to create, even if those instantiations are not explicitly used in your code.
-This is useful, for instance, when creating library files, because uninstantiated templates are not put into object files.
-They also help reduce compile times and object sizes, in ways that we will see at a later time.
-It has two types: Explicit instantiation definition and Explicit instantiation declaration
 - For value, you can use variable template and for types, you can use alias templates.
 Alias templates cannot be partially or fully specialized, so you might have to add a type inside a class.
 Function templates only support full specialization, class templates support full and partial specialization
 - Variadic templates
     - To specify a pack of parameters in the template parameters list, as in typename...
 Args.
 This is called a template parameter pack.
 Template parameter packs can be defined for type templates, non-type templates, and template template parameters.